• Link to Youtube

 The entire cost was $188 for about 2 pages worth of tests, which was very affordable for a privately funded hospital.
 Our insurance covered 90% of the cost, so we paid $18.

-The Sonogram result was not very comforting.
+The Ultrasound result was not very comforting.
 My prostate was 2.5 times larger than normal, which was worrying.
-The cost for the Sonogram was $80, with insurance responsible for 90% of that.
+The cost for the Ultrasound was $80, with insurance responsible for 90% of that.

 Now, it would be nice to mention something special about Ecuador’s healthcare.
 Every patient gets a unique medical record.
 So once I complete a test, the result is uploaded to my medical record.